By Paul Taylor

 If you’re thinking about trying one of these hair loss products, this review will help with the answers.
-However, bear in mind that sprays are not the only products these two companies make:
+However, also bear in mind that sprays are not the only products these two companies make:

-Folligen products include: spray, cream, lotion, shampoo and conditioner (all of which were reviewed on the previous page).
+Folligen products include: Folligen Therapy Solution Spray, cream, lotion, shampoo and conditioner (all of which were reviewed on the previous page).

 Tricomin products include: